 The Association does not contribute to superannuation, loadings or continuation of service.

 Applicants shall be entitled to engage in paid professional work by the host institution during the period of the Fellowship, providing that the paid work is approved in writing by the applicant’s supervisor.
 The holding of another source of support (for example a national travel scholarship) will not disqualify applicants, but must be disclosed at the time of application if such support has already been granted.

-Applications are opened on 2nd January 2017 and the closing date for submission of applications is on 1st May 2017.
-The successful candidate will be notified by post/email by the APAGE secretariat in July 2017.
-A certificate will be awarded during the award ceremony at the APDW2017 in September 2017 in Hong Kong.
+Applications are opened on 2nd January 2018 and the closing date for submission of applications is on 1st June 2018.
+The successful candidate will be notified by post/email by the APAGE secretariat in September 2018.
+A certificate will be awarded during the award ceremony at the APDW2018 in November 2018 in Seoul, Korea.
 The successful candidate is required to be present at the award ceremony and this is mandatory.
 Instructions for completing the application form are provided on the form itself, and on the separate instruction page.